 I am a wife, a mother, a homemaker, a slow writer and a life-long reader, a list maker, a recovering perfectionist, an inveterate seeker.

-When my two sons were small, I constantly had to remind myself: if I raced through my life, I’d miss it.
+When my two sons were small, I constantly had to remind myself: if I raced through life, I’d miss it.
 I wanted time to enjoy my children as children, time to play games on the floor, daydream, and read aloud at bedtime.
-Writing is still a way to stay in touch with my wiser self, a chance to pause each day and make sure I’m appreciating life as we are living it — right here, right now.
+Writing is the best way I know to stay in touch with my wiser self, a chance to pause each day and make sure I’m appreciating life as we are living it — right here, right now.

-I’ve traced the seasons of family life through three books: Mitten Strings for God: Reflections for Mothers in a Hurry, The Gift of an Ordinary Day: A Mother’s Memoir , and Magical Journey: An Apprenticeship in Contentment.
+I’ve traced the seasons of family life through three books: Mitten Strings for God: Reflections for Mothers in a Hurry (2000), The Gift of an Ordinary Day: A Mother’s Memoir (2009), and Magical Journey: An Apprenticeship in Contentment (2013).

-And in the process I’ve learned to celebrate the beauty of ordinary days and to savor the pleasure of small moments well lived.
+In the process, I’ve learned to celebrate the beauty of ordinary days and to savor the pleasure of small moments well lived.
 Like most of us, I still spend too much time worrying about things that are out of my hands, but I’ve also found solace and contentment in life’s simple pleasures: stillness, friendship, good books, time with family, a walk in the woods.

-Her writing has appeared in O The Oprah Magazine, Real Simple, Country Living, Family Circle, Redbook, and other publications.
+Her writing has appeared in O: The Oprah Magazine, Woman’s Day, Real Simple, Country Living, Family Circle, Redbook, and other publications.